OAltrock/safer-gambling-app/README.md

 ## Terminal 1: Python - This executes Flask making the game have an API call:
 python app.py

 ## Terminal 2: React - This opens the react app.
-All being well, when you go to the deep diver game the game will open up:
+All being well, when you go to the deep diver game the game will open up (the docker image will start the react app automatically):
 npm run start

-## Known bug(s):
-## As react renders pages twice, the game will appear twice when you move to the page, but will render once when a user clicks 'Play Again'